 the injured limb;

 - Postoperative weight-bearing after a fracture of the femoral neck or an intertrochanteric fracture.

 - avascular necrosis:

-- Asnis SE and Wanek-Sgaglione L (1994), patients who develop AVN following hip frxs may continue to maintain high level of function;
+- Asnis SE and Wanek-Sgaglione L (1994), patients who develop AVN following hip frxs may continue to maintain high level

 - Complications following young femoral neck fractures.

 - Failure Patterns of Femoral Neck Fracture Fixation in Young Patients

 - if guide pins are inserted into the lateral cortex at a point below the lesser trochanter a stress riser will be created, risking frx;

 - holes at this location have been associated with 20 % prevalence of subtrochanteric frx;

 Intracapsular Fractures of the Femoral Neck.
 Results of Cannulated Screw Fixation.